euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### call

-The `call` function on the EVC allows users to invoke functions on vaults and other target smart contracts.
+The `call` function on the EVC allows users to invoke functions on vaults and other target smart contracts, including the EVC itself.
 Unless the `msg.sender` is the same as the `onBehalfOfAccount`, users *must* go through this function rather than calling the vaults directly.
 This is because vaults themselves don't understand sub-accounts or operators, and defer their authorisation logic to the EVC (see the [Authentication By Vaults](#authentication-by-vaults) section).

 `call` also allows users to invoke arbitrary contracts, with arbitrary calldata.
 These other contracts will see the EVC as `msg.sender`.
 For this reason, it is critical that the EVC itself never be given any special privileges, or hold any token or native currency balances (except for a few corner cases where it is temporarily safe, see the [EVC Contract Privileges](#evc-contract-privileges) section).

+If the target contract *is* the EVC, in order to preserve the `msg.sender`, the EVC will be self-`call`ed using the `delegatecall`.

 If the target contract *is NOT* `msg.sender`, the EVC will only allow the target contract to be called if the `msg.sender` is the owner or the operator of the `onBehalfOfAccount` provided.
 If that condition is met, the EVC will create a context and call into the target contract with the provided calldata and the `onBehalfOfAccount` account set in the context.